nlesc-sherlock/Sherlock/topics/deeplearning/startupguide.md

   * *If you are new deep learning (for computer vision)* watch this [video lecture](https://www.youtube.com/watch?v=PlhFWT7vAEw) for Oxford CS students (~ 50 mins.).
 3. Make sure you have Python working on your machine.
 4. *(conditional) Chose a use case from the [topic description decument](https://github.com/NLeSC/Sherlock/blob/master/topics/deeplearning/deeplearning4computervision.md)*
-5. Read the paper(s) for the (*chosen*) use case(s).
+5. Read the paper(s) for the (*chosen*) use case(s)
  * For the car categorisation use case follow the original link from the topic descritpion or get it from [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Sherlock/DeepLearning4ComputerVision/Papers/CarCategorization.pdf).
- * For the gender&age categorization use case ase follow the original link from the topic descritpion or get it from [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Sherlock/DeepLearning4ComputerVision/Papers/CNN_AgeGenderEstimation.pdf).
+ * For the gender&age categorization use case follow the original link from the topic descritpion or get it from [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Sherlock/DeepLearning4ComputerVision/Papers/CNN_AgeGenderEstimation.pdf).
-6. Download the
+6. Download the (*chosen*) use case dataset(s):
+ * For the car categorisation use case download from [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Forms/All.aspx#InplviewHashaca49138-2f09-41f3-8065-eadee2b27c93=RootFolder%3D%252Fpersonal%252Fe%255Franguelova%255Fesciencecenter%255Fnl%252FDocuments%252FSherlock%252FDeepLearning4ComputerVision%252FDatasets%252FCompCars) and use the info from the Access file.
+Read the README file.
+ * For the gender&age categorization use case from [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Forms/All.aspx#InplviewHashaca49138-2f09-41f3-8065-eadee2b27c93=RootFolder%3D%252Fpersonal%252Fe%255Franguelova%255Fesciencecenter%255Fnl%252FDocuments%252FSherlock%252FDeepLearning4ComputerVision%252FDatasets%252FAdienceFaces).
+Read the README file.